Master P: Since 2010: No Limit Forever and recent works

 On January 5, 2015, Master P released his second collaboration mixtape titled We All We Got with his new group Money Mafia, which includes himself, his son Maserati Rome, Ace B, Young Junne, Eastwood, Gangsta, Play Beezy, Calliope Popeye, Flight Boy, and No Limit Forever in-house producer Blaq N Mild.
-The mixtape would also include a surprise feature from rapper Lil Wayne on the track "Power".
-On February 9, 2015, Master P released his third collaboration mixtape titled #CP3 with his No Limit Forever artist and rapper Ace B. On April 20, 2015, Master P released his fourth collaboration mixtape titled Hustlin with his group Money Mafia.
+The mixtape included a surprise feature from rapper Lil Wayne on the track "Power".
+On February 9, 2015, Master P released his third collaboration mixtape titled #CP3 with his No Limit Forever artist and rapper Ace B.

+On April 20, 2015, Master P released his fourth collaboration mixtape titled Hustlin with his group Money Mafia.
 On June 4, 2015, it was announced that Master P's newest group Money Mafia would be releasing their debut album in 2015 titled Rarri Boys.
-On June 8, 2015, Master P along with Money Mafia would release their first single from Rarri Boys titled "Bonita".
+On June 8, 2015, Master P along with Money Mafia released their first single from Rarri Boys titled "Bonita".
 On July 16, 2015, Master P released his fifth collaboration mixtape titled The Luciano Family with his group Money Mafia.
-On October 7, 2015, Master P would reveal the cover art's and announced that there would be three sequel album installments to his critically acclaimed debut major label album Ice Cream Man titled Ice Cream Man 2: The Streets, Ice Cream Man 3: The Hustle, Ice Cream Man 4: The Lifestyle that will be released all on the same day.
-On October 13, 2015, Master P would reveal and announced the cover art, release date and track list to his upcoming new album titled Empire that will be released on November 28, 2015.
-On November 27, 2015, Master P would release his fourteenth album titled Empire, from the Hood to Hollywood; it would feature guest appearances from Krazy, Lil Wayne, Maserati Rome, Money Mafia, Ace B, BlaqNmilD, Fame-O and Luccianos, and would be released via his label No Limit Forever Records and Globy House Records.
+On October 7, 2015, Master P revealed the cover art and announced that there would be three sequel album installments to his critically acclaimed debut major label album Ice Cream Man titled Ice Cream Man 2: The Streets, Ice Cream Man 3: The Hustle, Ice Cream Man 4: The Lifestyle that will be released all on the same day.

+On October 13, 2015, Master P revealed the cover art, release date and track list to his upcoming new album titled Empire, that will be released on November 28, 2015.
+On November 27, 2015, Master P released his fourteenth album titled Empire, from the Hood to Hollywood, featuring guest appearances from Krazy, Lil Wayne, Maserati Rome, Money Mafia, Ace B, BlaqNmilD, Fame-O and Luccianos, released via his label No Limit Forever Records and Globy House Records.